Where to search

 Using Autocomplete Suggestions

-The screenshot below is from Education Source (one of the databases that makes up Education Combo).
+The screenshot below is from Education Combo.
 I recommend that you put one concept in each search box, like I did here:

 As you can see in the last box, the autocomplete has offered several useful suggestions.
 I've chosen "grades or academic performance or academic achievement" in the search below.

-My initial search only retrieved 17 results, so I'm going to look at the articles' subjects for ideas on how I can get more results:
+After limiting my results to the last 10 years, my search only retrieved 22 results, so I'm going to look at the articles' subjects and abstracts (the summary that appears just above the subjects) for ideas on how I can get more results:

-Result #5 looks the most relevant, since it talks about academic outcomes.
+The result pictured above, Free Lunch for All!
+The Effect of the Community Eligibility Provision on Academic Outcomes, looks relevant, since it talks about academic outcomes.
 Looking over the subject headings, there are a few that we might want to try searching for:

 • Luncheons (since it's the closest to our actual search)